20steps/alexa/README.md

 TODO:
 * Self-registration and password reset for users at https://alexa.20steps.de  (wip)
 * Publish skill at Amazon (wip)
+* Prepare Joblet for Alexa push messages (wip, given OK of Amazon)
 * Some more capabilities that help developers and system administrators (any ideas welcome e.g. integration of additional services)
-* Prepare Joblet for Alexa push messages
 * Adapt for Echo Show (as soon as it is available in Germany)
 * Localization for english language (in addition to german language)
 * Enhance AbstractCustomBundle of Bricks platform to minimize glue code in custom brick as this is prob. the most simple application ever built with bricks ,-)